cyberanchor/eMailCompare/README.md

   <img src="Screenshot_2.png" width="800" height="402" style="display: block; margin-left: auto; margin-right: auto;">
 </div>

-## 📂 Data storage
+## Data storage

-All email service data is stored in `data.json`, enabling easy updates and contributions.
+All email service data is stored in `data.json`.
 Each entry includes fields like domain, jurisdiction, and privacy policies, with a `color` field to customize cell colors in the interactive table.

-**Example JSON structure**:
+**JSON example:**
 ```json
 [
   {